Research Guide on Transboundary Freshwater Treaties and Other Resources

 Table of Contents

-Approximately 260 of the world’s river basins, with a majority of the world’s freshwater flow, cross or create international political boundaries.
-145 countries, with close to half of the world’s population, are located in international river basins.
-Although conflicts over water resources date back thousands of years, in spite of, or perhaps because of, the essential role water plays in sustaining human civilization, the nations have found a way to cooperate in sharing and managing water resources.
-In addition to global conventions and rules governing the use of water resources, hundreds of regional treaties and agreements exist between and among nations, covering a wide range of issues, from border security and navigation to hydro-electric power and water quality and water quantity.
+Approximately 260 of the world's river basins, with a majority of the world's freshwater flow, cross or create international political boundaries.
+145 countries, with close to half of the world's population, are located in international river basins.
+Therefore, cooperative management of this precious natural resource is imperative.
+Although conflicts over water resources date back thousands of years — in spite of, or perhaps because of the crucial role water plays in sustaining human civilization — nations are developing ways to share freshwater resources.
+In addition to global conventions and rules governing the use of water resources, hundreds of regional treaties and agreements exist between and among nations to address issues ranging from acceptable water quality and quantity to setting of national borders.
 Many treaties contain mechanisms for conflict resolution and many establish international commissions for water resource management.

-- United States Geologic Survey (USGS): Glossary of Hydrologic Terms
+- United States Geologic Survey (USGS): Water Basics Glossary familiarizes a novice with the essential vocabulary.

 - Convention on Wetlands of International Importance especially as Waterfowl Habitat (Ramsar, February 2, 1971), 996 UNTS 245